LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ### Peek O(1)

-When conducting a `Peek`, you will only be viewing the `Frong` node of the stack.
+When conducting a `Peek`, you will only be viewing the `Front` node of the stack.
 Traditionally, you always want to `Peek` before conducting a `Dequeue`.
-This will ensure that you do not recieve a `NullExceptionError` on your `Dequeue` action.
+This will ensure that you do not receive a `NullExceptionError` on your `Dequeue` action.

 #### Code